jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2011-10-31-Casajuegos.md

     title: College Outdoor Screening Demo 2
     weight: 19
 ---
-The purpose of the project was to establish a start-up that could offer services as a modern video game arcade and an offline media-streaming hub at a location in Lilongwe, Malawi, South-East Africa.
+The purpose of the project was to offer services as a modern video game arcade and an offline media-streaming hub at a location in Lilongwe, Malawi, South-East Africa.

 <h2 class="text-underline">Structure of the Café</h2>